Is there even a difference between a DJ controller and a mixer?

 Who Should Get A DJ Controller?

-Performers who specialize in playing songs (literally digital audio files of any kind, but typically original music or remixes) for an audience in any venue type would benefit from a proper DJ controller.
+Performers who specialize in playing songs (literally digital audio files of any kind, but typically original music or remixes of songs) for an audience in any venue type would benefit from a proper DJ controller.
 At least if they use a laptop with DJ software.
 If not, they can just use a mixer.

 Although most of the work done to the actual audio is performed by the computer, controllers give DJs a more intuitive way to control the software.
 For example, instead of moving forward or backward in a track using a computer mouse, the DJ can use the turntables on the controller.